Waiting for Bus 6

 Blake

 That doesn't matter.
 I go on to say, "And it doesn't even make sense.
-He is supposed to be a philosophy professor.
+He's supposed to be a philosophy professor.
 Heisenberg was a physicist, not a philosopher.
 And, (turns to ALEX) it is 'Girdel', not 'Gohdel.' (back to audience) And now his character is going to try and argue that physics is basically just philosophy.
-It is pathetic, not funny."
+It's pathetic, not funny."

 Alex